 Arthritic hand.
-X-ray of the hand of a patient with severe rheumatoid arthritis in all of their fingers.
-The thumb is at left.
-This is polyarthritis, which means that more than five joints are affected.
-Rheumatoid arthritis is an autoimmune disorder, where the immune system attacks the body's own tissues, causing progressive joint and cartilage destruction.
+X-ray of the hand and wrist of a 56 year old patient with rheumatoid arthritis.
+Rheumatoid arthritis is caused by the immune system attacking the body's own tissues, causing progressive joint and cartilage destruction.
 As the cartilage is worn away, new bone grows as part of the repair process.
 This causes stiffness and deformity of the fingers.
-Treatment is with anti-inflammatory drugs and physiotherapy.
+Treatment is with anti- inflammatory drugs and physiotherapy.

 Model release not required.
 Property release not required.